 Potential impact of fiscal contraction on those living in extreme poverty

-The Independent Expert's next report to the Human Rights Council (June 2011) will be dedicated to the impact of fiscal contraction on the enjoyment of human rights (in particular economic, social and cultural rights) by those living in poverty, with a particular focus on the most vulnerable groups in society, especially women and children.
+The Independent Expert's report to the Human Rights Council in June 2011 was dedicated to the impact of fiscal contraction on the enjoyment of human rights (in particular economic, social and cultural rights) by those living in poverty, with a particular focus on the most vulnerable groups in society, especially women and children.

 On 27 and 28 January 2011, the Independent Expert on human rights and extreme poverty, Magdalena Sepúlveda, convened in Geneva an expert meeting on the “Impact of recovery measures on the human rights of those living in extreme poverty”, with the support of OHCHR, UNICEF and the Norwegian Centre for Human Rights.
 This workshop brought together experts from governments, international organizations, academic research institutions and non-governmental organization working in the areas of fiscal policy, social expenditure, social protection and human rights (Click here to see the list of participants).
 The purpose of the meeting was to create a forum to discuss, provide input to, and advise on the Independent Expert's forthcoming report to the 17th session of the Human Rights Council (June 2011).
 Click here to see the meeting programme of work.